Q: Is Medicare open enrollment for everyone? Who can make changes, who can’t?

 You can make changes to your coverage during Medicare open enrollment.
 Talk with a licensed advisor at 1-844-309-3504.

 This is important for people to understand if they’re using the open enrollment period to transition from Medicare Advantage to Original Medicare.
-They’ll be allowed to pick a Part D plan at that point, but unless they’re within their trial right window, they will likely have to go through medical underwriting in order to purchase a Medigap plan.
+They’ll be allowed to pick a Part D plan at that point, but unless they’re within their trial right window or have access to a special enrollment period (for example, because their Medicare Advantage plan is terminating and not available for renewal), they will likely have to go through medical underwriting to purchase a Medigap plan.

 And Medicare’s open enrollment window is meant for existing enrollees, not new ones.
 If you’ve yet to sign up for Medicare, your initial enrollment period begins three months before the month of your 65th birthday, and it ends three months after that month.
 All told, you get seven months to sign up, and if you didn’t do so during that time, you can’t sign up during open enrollment.
-Instead, you must wait until Medicare’s general enrollment period, which runs from January 1 through March 31 every year.
-If you sign up during that window, you’ll have coverage beginning July 1 of that same year.
+Instead, you must wait until Medicare’s general enrollment period, which runs from January 1 through March 31 every year, unless you qualify for a special enrollment period (most people qualify for premium-free Part A, and can sign up for that anytime after they’re initially eligible; Part B requires a special enrollment period or the general enrollment period if you didn’t sign up when you were first eligible).

 Keep in mind that if you go too long without Medicare coverage upon being eligible (and assuming you don’t have qualifying coverage from another source), you’ll face lifelong penalties added to your premiums for Part B and/or Part D.